yohasebe/code-packager/README.md

-# Code Packager for LLMs 📦
+# Code Packager and Unpackager for LLMs 📦

 **Bridging the Gap Between Complex Codebase 🖥️ and AI 🤖**

-Package your codebase into a single JSON file, ready to be analyzed and understood by large language models (LLMs) like GPT-4, Claude, Command R, and Gemini.
+Effortlessly package and unpack your codebase into and from a single JSON file, ready to be analyzed and understood by large language models (LLMs) like GPT-4, Claude, Command R, and Gemini.

-This project provides a bash script, `code-packager`, that simplifies the process of preparing your code for interaction with LLMs.
-By converting your code into a structured format, you unlock the potential for advanced analysis, code generation, and insightful interactions with AI.
+This project provides two bash scripts, `code-packager` and `code-unpackager`, that simplify the process of preparing your code for interaction with LLMs.
+By converting your code into a structured format and restoring it back, you unlock the potential for advanced analysis, code generation, and insightful interactions with AI.

 ### Change Log